uschpc/webportal-netlify-gatsby/src/navigation/news-and-events/events.md

 Friday, August 14, 2020

 Description
-How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <hpc-support@usc.edu> for Zoom session details.
+How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <carc-support@usc.edu> for Zoom session details.

 **Workshop**

 Friday, August 21, 2020

 Description
-How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <hpc-support@usc.edu> for Zoom session details.
+How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <carc-support@usc.edu> for Zoom session details.

 **Workshop**

 Friday, August 28, 2020

 Description
-How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <hpc-support@usc.edu> for Zoom session details.
+How to enroll: Complete the [Activity Sign-Up page]() for this workshop and contact <carc-support@usc.edu> for Zoom session details.